Pylons/colander/docs/index.rst

 - A Python ``datetime.date`` object.

 Colander allows additional data structures to be serialized and deserialized by allowing a developer to define new "types".
+Its internal error messages are internationalizable.

 Defining A Colander Schema
 --------------------------